wdecoster/cramino/README.md

 ```

 A 140Gbase bam file is processed in 12 minutes, using <1Gbyte of memory.
 Note that the identity score above is defined as the [gap-compressed identity](https://lh3.github.io/2018/11/25/on-the-definition-of-sequence-identity).
 The `--ubam` flag will provide metrics for all reads in the file, regardless of whether they are aligned or not.
 The `% from total reads` output field contains the percentage of reads used for this report, depending on the `--min-read-len` and `--ubam` settings.
+Without both of those, this indicates the % of reads that are mapped, primary or supplementary.

 ### Optional output